AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 be larger than we want for the sake of space.
 Additionally, when we pass such objects to code written in other languages, we want to ensure that the starting address of these objects is aligned as the external code expects.
-The compiler might not chose that required alignment by default.
+The compiler might not choose that required alignment by default.

 Specifying alignment for record types is so useful that in the first